 Don't get caught up in minutiae!
 If the doubling or other flaw is so insignificant that it is hard to see with a 10x loupe, it's usually not worth much.

-- Examine the coin's obverse inscriptions.
 Look carefully for anything in the lettering that seems odd or unusual.
 Many doubled die varieties show doubling in only part of a word.
-Die abrasion, polishing, or greasy dirt collecting on the die face can cause letters to fail to strike properly upon the coin.
+Die abrasion, polishing, or greasy dirt collecting on the die face can cause letters to fail to strike accurately upon the coin.
 Turn the coin around and look at it from different angles.
 Check carefully for missing letters, doubling, and other oddities in the inscriptions.

 Note: If the mint mark or date is on the reverse side of the coin, (or the edge, as on the Presidential Dollars) don't turn the coin over to check now.
 Wait until you get to the reverse, but do be sure to check carefully when the time comes.

-- Examine the major devices and the coin as a whole.
-Take a look at the coin's major device, such as the portrait.
+Take a look at the coin's primary device, such as the portrait.
 Also, consider the obverse side of the coin as a whole.
 Does it look right?
-Is there obvious doubling anywhere on the coin?
+Is there visible doubling anywhere on the coin?
 You want to look for die cracks, cuds, and missing elements.
 Pay close attention to the portrait's eyes, ears, mouth, and chin, looking for signs of doubling.
 Be sure to look at the rim, too, watching for anything abnormal.

-- Turn the coin over, checking the die rotation.
 Carefully and systematically turn the coin over from top to bottom (not side-to-side).
 If the coin was right-side up before turning it over, the reverse should be exactly right-side-up as well.
-The U.S. Mint takes great care to ensure that the die rotation on U.S. coins is correct, so coins which are significantly out of rotation are fairly valuable errors.
+The U.S. Mint takes great care to ensure that the die rotation on U.S. coins is correct, so coins which are significantly out of rotation are moderately valuable error coins.
 Get in the habit of checking rotation on every coin you handle.
 You especially don't want to miss the 180-degree rotation errors, as they are the most valuable of all!